How to quickly deselect cells from selected ranges in Excel?

 VBA for deselecting active cell from selection

 Step 5: Press the F5 key to run this macro.
-Then the active cell is deselected from the selection.
+Then a dialog pops up for you to select a worked range.
 See screenshots:

 If you need to deselect many cells or ranges from selection, the VBA above is not a good way.
 So we introduce the following trick, the Select Range Helper tools of Kutools for Excel.
 It can help you deselect any cell or range from selection easily and quickly.